mvanderleest/ghost-mcp/README.md

 # Ghost MCP Server

-## ‼️ Important Notice: Python to TypeScript Migration
-I've completely rewritten the Ghost MCP Server from Python to TypeScript in this v0.1.0 release.
-This major change brings several benefits:

-- Simplified installation: Now available as an NPM package (@fanyangmeng/ghost-mcp)
-- Improved reliability: Uses the official @tryghost/admin-api client instead of custom implementation
-- Better maintainability: TypeScript provides type safety and better code organization
-- Streamlined configuration: Simple environment variable setup

-### Breaking Changes

-- Python dependencies are no longer required
-- Configuration method has changed (now using Node.js environment variables)
-- Docker deployment has been simplified
-- Different installation process (now using NPM)

-Please see the below updated documentation for details on migrating from the Python version.
-If you encounter any issues, feel free to open an issue on GitHub.

----

 A Model Context Protocol (MCP) server for interacting with Ghost CMS through LLM interfaces like Claude.
 This server provides secure and comprehensive access to your Ghost blog, leveraging JWT authentication and a rich set of MCP tools for managing posts, users, members, tiers, offers, and newsletters.

 ![demo](./assets/ghost-mcp-demo.gif)